 To receive group calls made to a Talkgroup, you must join the Talkgroup.
-See "Joining a Talkgroup".
+See "Joining a Talkgroup" on page 21.

 Joining a Talkgroup

 Your Mike sales representative creates Talkgroups for you and assigns each Talkgroup to a Talkgroup number.
 You can choose a name for each of your Talkgroups when you create entries for them in Contacts.